pre6/pre6.github.io/resume.md

 - Compared 6 modelling approaches (Random Forest, XGBoost, LightGBM classification, a soft-routing classification/regression hybrid, MLP, and FT-Transformer) on identical group-aware splits to predict simulation behavior, prioritizing under-provisioning risk over raw accuracy when selecting each target's final model.
 - Achieved 92.5% classification accuracy (2.8% under-provision rate) and 98.6% R² on behavior prediction; addressed heavy-tailed target distributions using quantile regression and a soft-routing pipeline that cut under-provisioning on heavy jobs from 71.5% to 41.1%.

-The MDS program moves fast by design, and it taught as much about focus and working with people under pressure as it did about methods.
-The capstone was the clearest lesson in what separates a well-scoped ML problem from an ambiguous one — the hardest part wasn't the model, it was the alignment.

 ---

 ### Honours Bachelor of Science — University of Toronto